 One of the best things you can do to keep Fido looking flash is brush regularly.
 How often you need to brush your dog depends on their breed and coat type.
-Dogs with thick double coats such as German Shepherds and Alaskan Malamutes for example may need to be brushed daily, whereas labs and golden retrievers might be OK with a good brush once or twice week.
+Dogs with thick double coats such as German Shepherds and Alaskan Malamutes for example may need to be brushed daily, whereas labs and golden retrievers might be OK with a good brush once or twice a week.

 Don’t allow your dog’s coat to become matted, as this will make it much tougher to brush them and it can cause a lot of pain and discomfort.
 Brushing your dog regularly gets rid of any knots and dead hair that can build up.
 It also helps to remove any dirt or debris that gets into their coat.